drhsqlite/fossil-mirror/www/env-opts.md

 ---------------------

-The location of the user's account-wide [configuration database][configdb] depends on the operating system and on the existance of various environment variables and/or files.
+The location of the user's account-wide [configuration database][configdb] depends on the operating system and on the existence of various environment variables and/or files.
 See the discussion of the [configuration database location algorithm][configloc] for details.